TheCacophonyProject/classifier-pipeline/README.md

 ### evaluate.py
 Evaluates the performance of a classify.py run and generates reports.

-# Notebooks

-None yet, but coming soon.

 # Setup

-Create a virtual environment and install the necessary prerequisits
+1. Create a virtual environment and install the necessary prerequisites </br>
 `pip install -r requirements.txt`

+2. Copy the classifier_Template.yaml to classifier.yaml and then edit this file with your own settings.
+You will need to set up the paths for it work on your system.
+(Note: Currently these settings only apply to classify.py and extract.py)

-Optionally install GPU support for tensorflow (note this requires additional [setup](https://www.tensorflow.org/install/)
+3. Optionally install GPU support for tensorflow (note this requires additional [setup](https://www.tensorflow.org/install/))</br>
 `pip install tensorflow-gpu`

-MPEG4 output requires FFMPEG to be installed which can be found [here](https://www.ffmpeg.org/).
+4. MPEG4 output requires FFMPEG to be installed which can be found [here](https://www.ffmpeg.org/).
 On windows the installation path will need to be added to the system path.

 # Usage